 10. Do not pass go, do not collect 200 dollars.

-How did you do?
+How did you do in our 4 types of sentences quiz?
 Check your answers below.

-The important thing to take away from this is that when you use the four different sentence types in your writing, your writing is automatically more interesting.
+The important thing to take away from this is that when you use the 4 types of sentences in your writing, your writing is automatically more interesting.

 Not convinced?
 Okay, read the paragraph right below.